spot_img

 During the same period, MSMEs have also outperformed large corporations in terms of net sales and operating profits!

-Read Also:- 1 Crore MSME loan in 59 minutes in Hindi | 1 crore Loan in 59 Minutes Government Scheme
+Read Also:- 1 Crore MSME loan in 59 minutes in Hindi | 1 Crore Loan in 59 Minutes Government Scheme

 Micro, Small & Medium Enterprises Development (MSMED) Act, 2006

-The Government of India (GoI) had enacted the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 on June 16, 2006 that was notified on October 2, 2006.
+The Government of India (GoI) enacted the Micro, Small and Medium Enterprises Development (MSMED) Act, 2006 on June 16, 2006, that was notified on October 2, 2006.
 MSMED Act 2006 enactment has made the paradigm shift that has taken place is the inclusion of the services sector in the definition of Micro, Small & Medium enterprises, apart from extending the scope to medium enterprises.
 The MSMED Act, 2006 has modified the definition of MSMEs that are engaged in manufacturing or production and rendering of services.
 RBI has notified the changes to all scheduled commercial banks.

 Definition of Micro, Small and Medium Enterprises: